 Many school districts do recognize the benefits of flexible seating as part of learner-friendly classroom design.
 They just simply do not have a budget to buy new furniture for every classroom to match this trend.
 This leaves it up to the teacher to come up with a solution on their own.

-Shorten the legs on a classroom table to coffee table height.
 An individual desk or around classroom table can be modified to be coffee table height and allow students to sit on the floor.
-Kitchen chair cushions can make it a little more comfortable.
+Work with your school's facility team to make this happen.
+Additionally kitchen chair cushions can make the chairs a little more comfortable.

 Creating a classroom layout that provides flexibility is the foundation for creating a functional classroom.